 The Year 10 curriculum provides a link between the Junior and Senior school, helping students to succeed in Year 11 and 12.

-The Senior School Studies Policy, Year 11 2016 to 2018 (PDF, 115 KB) has been developed to ensure students are successful in their senior years at BSHS.
+The Senior School Studies Policy, Year 11 2019 (PDF, 125 KB) has been developed to ensure students are successful in their Senior years at State High.
 It has been designed so that students and parents understand the academic requirements of students, including the prerequisites that need to be met for progression into Year 11.